The Difference in Taxation of Employee Stock Options

 Incentive and Non-Qualified Options Are Taxed Differently

 There are two types of employee stock options, non-qualified stock options (NQs) and incentive stock options (ISOs).
 Each is taxed quite differently.
 Both are covered below.

-When you exercise non-qualified stock options, the difference between the market price of the stock and the grant price (called the spread) is counted as ordinary earned income, even if you exercise your options and continue to hold the stock.
+When you exercise non-qualified stock options, the difference between the market price of the stock and the grant or exercise price (called the spread) is counted as ordinary earned income, even if you exercise your options and continue to hold the stock.

 Earned income is subject to payroll taxes (Social Security and Medicare), as well as regular income taxes at your applicable tax rate.